afelsen/fantasy-football-nn/README.md

     * Years are labeled on the left side, column labels are on the bottom
     * Unlabeled rows/columns are empty (filler) to make each matrix the same size
 * The 2018 Prediction, 2018 Actual Scores and 2019 prediction are on the right

-## How to train a model:
-In main:
-* Change position variable to train for different positions

-In FantasyScoreNN:
-* Add an "and 0" to the line "if(os.path.isfile(self.cLOADBOTPATH))" to allow for retraining of a model
-* Alter the model structure or epochs to try to improve results

 ## Visualization Examples
 <img src="Visualizations/QB-visualization.png" width="99%"/>